ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 Issues
 ------
-For general or technical questions about a PyAnsys libary, its applications, or about software usage, you can create issues for the applicable repository at:
+For general or technical questions about a PyAnsys library, its applications, or about software usage, you can create issues for the applicable repository at:

 - `PyAEDT Issues <https://github.com/pyansys/pyaedt/issues>`_